 - Plenary sessions – organized by HRFN and the Conference Advisory Committee – that advance a set of ideas, engage civil society, and elevate the context of Mexico and the Latin America region

 - Specialized tracks to dig deeper on grantmaking strategy, connect across silos, and discuss critical challenges across issue areas and regions.
 Conference attendees will be encouraged to sign up for one of four conference tracks, a valuable opportunity to inspire funders with new actions to take forward.

-- Monday, October 15 (afternoon): Workshop on Participatory Grantmaking & Pre-Conference Meetings
+- Monday, October 15 (afternoon): Institute on Participatory Grantmaking & Pre-Conference Meetings

 - Tuesday, October 16 (morning) – Thursday, October 18 (mid-day): Full Conference